✕

 Its

-is estimated one language of the seven thousand languages spoken on Earth
+is estimated one language out of the seven thousand languages spoken on Earth

 disappears.